OyangCS/CS225RyuukinSaxifrage/cs225_project/README.md

+Docker environment and CMake used by CS225 assignments.

 To run, do the following steps:

-Open a terminal with source directory (cs225_project) mkdir build cd build cmake ..
+Open a terminal with source directory (CS225RyuukinSaxifrage/cs225_project), then: mkdir build cd build cmake ..

+To run main:
-To test, do the following steps: make main
+make main
 ./main

-OR
+To run tests:
 make test
 ./test

+Note: Paths to files (such as the ones used in test cases) might need to be updated based on the user.